Attract New Clients TODAY With Your First Real Estate Ebook [Beginner’s Guide]

 4. Daily Life (tons of convenient grocery store locations, from Whole Foods to Albertson’s, convenient Starbucks locations, less congested at peak traffic times, easy access to main roads)

-5. Less Crime (get stats from police dept., compare to other parts of city)
+5. Less Crime (get stats from police dept., compare to other parts of the city)

 6. Mature Neighborhoods (Older homes, older average age, higher average income)